Master of Science in Biology, 120 credits

 Teaching and working methods

 The programme comprises four semesters of full-time studies and leads to a Master of Science (120 credits) in Biology.
 The teaching language is English.
 The included courses are found in the curriculum.
-Courses usually include lectures, seminars, laboratory work and field studies.
-Some extensive projects or assignments are parts of the courses and will be reported orally and/or in writing.
-Laboratory work, seminars and field studies are compulsory.
+Courses are mainly organized around case studies that are solved individually or in groups.
+This often involves independent planning of a more or less extensive task that is to be reported orally or in writing.
+This achievement is supplemented with compulsory laboratory work, seminars and field studies.

-The Master’s thesis work is mainly performed during the second year and comprises 30, 45 or 60 högskolepoäng (equivalent to ECTS credits).
-This means that the student may choose a less extensive Master’s thesis and combine this with further course studies in other related areas, or more in-depth courses in the same field.
+The Master thesis work is mainly performed during the second year and comprises 30, 45 or 60 högskolepoäng (equivalent to ECTS credits).
+This means that the student may choose a less extensive master thesis and combine this with further course studies in other related areas, or more in-depth courses in the same field.